Abeti Masikini: 1986–1989: Je suis fachée and En colère

 In spring 1986, Masikini relocated to Paris and premiered the album Je suis fachée in France through a Parisian label Bade Stars Music.
 The album's soukous-inspired eponymous lead single was written, arranged, and produced by Cameroonian singer Georges Seba, with "Lolo" composed by Nyboma.
 It gained popularity in the Caribbean during a phase when the West Indian band Kassav dominated the Afro-Caribbean music scene.
 Je suis fachée attained gold certification.
 Masikini later performed at the Wembley Arena and participated in the Mama Africa Festival in Utrecht.

 In 1987, Masikini released her album En colère, which was produced by Gérard Akueson and distributed by Bade Stars Music.
 She collaborated with Lokassa Ya M'Bongo and Georges Seba on the arrangement, with backing vocals by Ballou Canta, Dada Hekimian, Georges Seba, and Marylou Seba.
 The drums were handled by Denis Hekimian and Boffi Banengola, with horns played by Eric Giausserand, Jacques Bolognesi, and Alain Hatot, bass by Michel Alibo, synthesizer by Philippe Guez, and percussion by Sam Ateba and Komba Bellow.
 En colère's success earned her the moniker "Soukous Parfumé", with the single "Scandale De jalousie" becoming a smash hit in West Africa and West Indies.
 Masikini promoted the album at Ouagadougou Stadium and appeared on the Champs alizés show in Martinique, where she received Maracas d'Or for En colère.

-I was in Beijing at the time of the events in Tiananmen Square.
-Students were marching and the authorities were talking about a party to explain the presence of the crowd.
-Any communication with the Chinese musicians who were playing with us was forbidden.
-At the end of each concert, we were taken back to our room without being able to share the pleasure of the tour with them.